Helios Gómez: Romani Revolutionary

 The crescent painting of 1915 (below) is more sumptuous in comparison.
 Neat horizontals have been replaced by a luscious curve that appears to forcefully drag the composition to the left of the piece.
 Schiele is commonly applauded for his draughtsmanship.
 The dynamic use of line and reclining nature of this view recall the twisting contortions of his erotically charged nudes.
 Washing lines are similarly vigorous in their active display.
 This is a potent tapestry.
 A town once again devoid of people, yet somehow alive despite their truancy.

 At the juncture of his untimely death, post-war negotiations towards the eventual Austrian Republic were claiming the last vestiges of disintegrating Habsburg rule.
 Schiele had high hopes for a new society where a brotherhood of artists would assist in building a better world for mankind.
 It is fitting to interpret one of his final townscapes as a wishful longing for this utopian awakening.
-Although the painting is enveloped in somber darkness, we see actual people emerging, blinking and confused, from a sweeping arc of multi-coloured abodes.
-We can fancifully construe this as a convenient metaphor for a forthcoming dawn, the end of a crumbling empire and the birth of a brand new day.
+Although the painting is enveloped in somber darkness, we see actual people emerging, blinking and confused, from a sweeping arc of multi-colored abodes.
+We can fancifully construe this as a convenient metaphor for the forthcoming dawn, the end of a crumbling empire and the birth of a brand new day.